Blog

 different types of pet insurance so you can find a policy that suits you and your pet best.

 At Waggel, we only offer monthly payments for our Lifetime policies making it more affordable.
-We also only use one level of coverage to make pet insurance more accessible and simple.
+We also only use one level of Annual Limit to make pet insurance more accessible and simple.

 It’s important to know that not all pet insurance providers in the UK will provide cover for complementary treatments for things such as hydrotherapy so we encourage you to do your research!
 For information on average costs,